quotient-im/libQuotient/CONTRIBUTING.md

 ### clang-format

-We strongly recommend using clang-format or, even better, use an IDE that supports it.
+We strongly recommend using clang-format (version 10 or newer) or, even better, use an IDE that supports it.
 This will lay over a tedious task of following the assumed code style from your shoulders (and fingers) to your computer.

 ### Other tools